 One of Edmonton's most sought-after violinists, Virginie Gagné has been involved in numerous musical projects since her arrival in Alberta in 2006.
 Her playing style transcends musical genres, from baroque to pop to new music.

-She has been a featured soloist with the Edmonton Symphony Orchestra, in addition to being an active chamber violinist with the Alberta Baroque Ensemble and the Edmonton Recital Society.
-Prior to her appointment as Assistant Concertmaster to the ESO, Virginie was a member of the first violins in the Honolulu Symphony Orchestra.
-She has also played with the Houston Symphony, iMusici, Les Violons du Roy, and the Montréal Symphony Orchestra.
+She has been a featured soloist with the Edmonton Symphony Orchestra, Alberta Baroque Ensemble, and the Edmonton Recital Society.
+In addition, she leads an active chamber music career, appearing most recently with the C'mon Ensemble at the 2018 Fringe Festival.
+Prior to her appointment as Assistant Concertmaster to the ESO, Virginie was a member of the first violins with the Honolulu Symphony Orchestra.
+She has also played with the Houston Symphony, iMusici, Les violons du Roy, and the Montréal Symphony Orchestra.

-Virginie competed and received prizes at Orchestre Symphonique de Montréal, Orchestre Symphonique de Mont-Royal, Canadian Music Competition, among others.
-At 13 years old, she was chosen to play the role of a young violinist prodigy in a Québec television series called "Ces Enfants d'Ailleurs".
+Virginie has received prizes in competitions with the Montréal Symphony Orchestra, Canadian Music, and Canada New Music, among others.
+At 13 years old, she was chosen to play the role of a young violinist prodigy in a Québec television series called Ces Enfants d'Ailleurs.

 In her spare time, Virginie reads, bakes, and enjoys a game of poker.
+She resides in Edmonton with her partner, Alexander, and their two sons.
+In her spare time, Virginie reads, bakes, and enjoys a game of poker.
 She resides in Edmonton, Alberta with her partner Alexander and her son Julius.